 - The defense asks the judge to dismiss the case against the defendant altogether, arguing that the police did not have "probable cause" to arrest the defendant in the first place, or that insufficient evidence exists for any reasonable jury to find the defendant guilty.

 Which pretrial motions will be most effective depends entirely on the facts of your case and the applicable law.
 You can immediately improve your understanding or your case by seeking the advice of an experienced professional.
-A qualified attorney can provide a free consultation to review your case with you.
+A qualified attorney can provide a free case review to help you get started.